bisdn/bisdn-linux/README.md

 * install your OS specific build essentials for Yocto [2]

-Some packages may require additional packages to be present on the host.
+Some Yocto packages may require additional utilities to be present on the build host.

 Bootsrap build system
 ---------------------